AntonioAlvarezlm386/AntonioAlvarezlm386/README.md

 I love to challenge myself with new and interesting projects.
 I focus mainly on web development, but I often do other things such science stuff.

-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning nodeJs.

 ## 💻 Technologies which I use: